Alldev677/TetrisC/README.md

 - Fully open source code for study or modification
 ---
 I’m sorry, there is no precompiled version for Windows at the moment.
-If you need a Windows version, you can compile it yourself using the following command:
+If you need a Windows version, you can compile it yourself

-gcc Tetris.c -o AllTetris -lSDL2 -lSDL2_mixer -lm
 ---